Here is what you need to look for: Desktop Metal Inc. (DM)

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for DM is recording 0.21 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 0.21.

-Let’s take a glance in the erstwhile performances of Desktop Metal Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 61.40%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -34.48%, alongside a downfall of -42.08% for the period of the last 12 months.
-The shares increased approximately by 0.23% in the 7-day charts and went down by 21.94% in the period of the last 30 days.
-Common stock shares were driven by 33.03% during last recorded quarter.
+Bearing in mind the latest performance of Desktop Metal Inc., several moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 62.50%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -28.01%, alongside a downfall of -55.80% for the period of the last 12 months.
+The shares increased approximately by 4.74% in the 7-day charts and went down by 24.16% in the period of the last 30 days.
+Common stock shares were driven by 58.99% during last recorded quarter.